iLib-js/ilib-mono-webos/packages/ilib-loctool-webos-javascript/README.md

 Copyright (c) 2019-2026, JEDLSoft

-This plugin is license under Apache2.
+This plugin is licensed under Apache2.
 See the [LICENSE](https://github.com/iLib-js/ilib-mono-webos/blob/main/packages/ilib-loctool-webos-javascript/LICENSE) file for more details.

 ## Release Notes